America’s triple A rating is at risk

 Prices have risen on credit default insurance on US government bonds,

-meaning it costs investors more to protect their investment in
+meaning it costs investors more to protect their

 Treasury bonds against default than before the crisis hit.
 It even,

-briefly, cost more to buy protection on US government debt than on
+briefly, cost more to buy protection

 debt issued by McDonald’s.
 Another warning sign has come from across

-the Pacific, where the Chinese premier and the head of the People’s
+where the Chinese premier and the head of the People’s

-Bank of China have expressed concern about America’s longer-term
+Bank of China have expressed concern about America’s

 credit worthiness and the value of the dollar.